 The main reasons why BSOD appears are:

-- Some Windows Update gone wrong.
-If the latter is the reason, you have to remove and block the update that caused Blue Screen of Update.
+- Some Windows Updates have gone wrong.
+If the latter is the reason, you have to remove and block the update that caused the Blue Screen of Update.

 If you can access the desktop, go to Settings and then Windows Updates.
 Click on Advanced and then on View Installed Updates.
 See the date of the updates and remove the ones installed on the date after which, the BSOD is appearing.
 If removing the updates fixes the problem, block the update from reinstalling itself.